-Audi recommends having all work on tires or wheels performed by an authorized Audi dealer or authorized repair facility.
+Audi recommends having all work on tires or wheels performed by an authorized Audi dealer or authorized Audi Service Facility.

 These facilities have the proper knowledge and are equipped with the required tools and replacement parts.

 - ► New tires do not yet have the optimum adhesion properties.
-Drive carefully and at moderate speeds for the first 350 miles (500 km) with new tires. - ►Use tires of the same construction, size (rolling circumference) and as close to the same tread pattern as possible on all four wheels. - ► Do not replace tires individually.
-At least replace both tires on the same axle at the same time.
+Drive carefully and at moderate speeds for the first 350 miles (500 km) with new tires. - ►Use tires of the same construction, size (rolling circumference) and as close to the same tread pattern as possible on all four wheels.

-- ► Audi recommends that you use Audi Original equipment tires.
+- ►Do not replace tires individually.
+At least replace both tires on the same axle at the same time. - ► Audi recommends that you use Audi Original equipment tires.
 If you would like to use different tires, please note that the tires may perform differently even if they are the same size

-⚠.

-- ▶If you would like to equip your vehicle with a tire/rim combination that is different from what was installed at the factory, consult with an authorized Audi dealer or authorized repair facility before making a purchase
+⚠. - If you would like to equip your vehicle with a tire/rim combination that is different from what was installed at the factory, consult with an authorized Audi dealer or authorized Audi Service Facility before making a purchase different tire speeds.
+For this reason, in case of emergency, only use a spare tire that is the same circumference as the regular tires.

-♠.